openedx/edx-documentation/en_us/shared/manage_live_course/discussions.rst

 Topics>` that you create on the **Advanced Settings** page in Studio, including the default "General" discussion topic, are immediately visible, regardless of whether the course has started.
-They are not associated with any particular section or subsection of the courseware, and are not subject to release dates.
+They are not associated with any particular section or subsection of the course, and are not subject to release dates.